abdullahsaka/Supply_Chain_Forecasting/README.md

 !!
 For "Preparation with External Drivers.py" file, you have to use both 'norway_car_sales' and 'GDP.csv'.

+!!
+'Clustering.csv' file is about clustering with seasonality factors.
+The result gives information about which periods are in the same cluster. (behave similar).
+Only use 'norway_car_sales.csv'

 # Statistical_Forecast:

 I would like to show how to implement forecasting models starting from scratch as follows of: